jlmelville/uwot/cran-comments.md

 ## Downstream dependencies

-There are 4 downstream CRAN dependencies and 3 Bioconductor dependencies:
+There are 5 downstream CRAN dependencies and 3 Bioconductor dependencies:

 * Five of these packages report either NOTEs or a mixture of WARNINGs and NOTEs.
 None are related to 'uwot'.
-* The other two dependencies completed R CMD CHECK without issues.
+* The other three dependencies completed R CMD CHECK without issues.
+* The previous submission caused an error in an example in the iCellR package.
+This submission and changes in the latest version of iCellR have resolved this error.